The Top 7 Tech Trends for 2018

 Driverless cars are another example, as algorithms have been developed to parse through huge data sets to simulate various scenarios and test the algorithms and to learn from them.
 The data sets are ever-growing as new data is added in real-time as the driverless cars continue to drive and encounter new data that is processed and learned from.

 Machine learning will continue to grow next year and beyond, and eventually it will affect almost every aspect of our lives.

 5. Self-Driving Automobiles

-Tesla debuted its Autopilot around three years ago, and since then driverless cars have been a huge topic of discussion.
-Tesla announced in 2016 that all upcoming car models would have the sensors and software necessary for self-driving, though the capability would not be enabled until the software was ready and regulatory legislation for self driving cars was passed.
+Tesla debuted its Autopilot a few years ago, and since then driverless cars have been a huge topic of discussion.
+Then Tesla announced in 2016 that all upcoming car models would have the sensors and software necessary for self-driving.
+But the capability would not be enabled until the software was ready and regulatory legislation for self driving cars was passed.
 By 2017, Tesla Autopilot had logged more than 1.3 billion miles.
-Google’s self driving cars have traveled millions of miles, all of which are done via self-driving, and Uber deployed self-driving cars in Pittsburgh and San Francisco at the end of 2016.
+Google’s self driving cars have traveled millions of miles, all of which are done via self-driving.
+Also, Uber deployed self-driving cars in Pittsburgh and San Francisco at the end of 2016.

 All major car manufacturers have announced self-driving car initiatives with delivery dates ranging from 2018 to 2021.
 Many experts expect legislation will be ready by 2021 for autonomous cars to be used legally for the first time.
 Another analysis forecasts that autonomous vehicles will be on the road by 2025.